John Prine in critical condition with COVID-19 symptoms

 “This is hard news for us to share,” Prine’s family added.
 “But so many of you have loved and supported John over the years, we wanted to let you know, and give you the chance to send on more of that love and support now.
 And know that we love you, and that John loves you.”

 Prine’s wife and manager Fiona Whelan Prine earlier this month said that she had tested positive for the coronavirus.
-She said the couple were quarantined and isolated from each other.
+She said the couple was quarantined and isolated from each other.

 The 73-year-old Prine, one of the most influential in folk and country music, has twice fought cancer.
 Most recently, he was diagnosed with lung cancer in 2013 and had part of a lung removed.
 The surgeries affected his voice but Prine continued to make music and to tour.
 Before the onset of the virus, Prine had shows scheduled in May and a summer tour planned.